petervanderdoes/AVH-Extended-Categories/readme.txt

 Tested up to: 2.9
 Stable tag: 3.0-dev1

-The AVH Extended Categories Widget gives you two widgets for displaying categories.
+The AVH Extended Categories Widgets gives you two widgets for displaying categories.
 == Description ==

-The AVH Extended Categories Widget gives you two widgets for displaying categories.
+The AVH Extended Categories Widgets gives you two widgets for displaying categories.

 1. Replacement of the default category widget to allow for greater customization.